awsdocs/amazon-ec2-user-guide/doc_source/dedicated-usage-overview.md

 ## Change the tenancy of an instance<a name="dedicated-change-tenancy"></a>

-You can change the tenancy of a stopped instance only from `dedicated` to `host`, or from `host` to `dedicated` after launch\.
+You can change the tenancy of a stopped instance  after launch\.
 The changes that you make take effect the next time the instance starts\.

 **Note**
-You can't change the tenancy of an instance from `default` to `dedicated` or `host` after launch\.
-And you can't change the tenancy of an instance from `dedicated` or `host` to `default` after launch\.
 For T3 instances, you can't change the tenancy from `dedicated` to `host`, or from `host` to `dedicated`\.
 Attempting to make one of these unsupported tenancy changes results in the `InvalidTenancy` error code\.

 ------